-NOTE: Hydrologic features and their real-world representations have names within common experience, but may have different names in their cultural, political and historical contexts.
+Hydrologic features may have multiple names depending on the cultural, political or historical context.

 nillable

-Nillable is meant in this standard to signify that the a feature property logically exists but is unknown in a given implementation.
+Nillable is meant in this standard to signify that a feature property logically exists but may not be determined in a given implementation.

 outfall

-Logical outlet of a catchment.
-The outfall represents the logical place where a catchment interacts with another catchment.
-The outfall denotes the union of a catchment and its common outlet which means in general that each catchment exists with an (logical) outfall, and that an outfall cannot exists without a corresponding (logical) catchment.
+Logical outlet of the water contained by a catchment.
+An outfall represents the logical place where a catchment interacts with another catchment.
+Every catchment flows to an outfall, conversely every location in a hydrologic system is also an outfall that drains some catchment.